Helicoverpa zea (Boddie, 1850)

 Photograph copyright: Merrill A. Peterson

-Helicoverpa zea is a medium-sized moth (FW length 16 - 20 mm) with a mottled dull ochre-brown to orange-brown forewing with a light terminal area and a pale hindwing with dark veins and dark gray marginal band with light spots near the outer margin that is found in most of the Northwest during late summer and fall.
+Helicoverpa zea is a medium-sized moth (FW length 16 - 20 mm) that is found in most of the Northwest during late summer and fall.
+It has a mottled dull ochre-brown to orange-brown forewing with a light terminal area and a pale hindwing with dark veins and dark gray marginal band with light spots near the outer margin.
 The males are lighter in color than the females and have a green to olive cast, while the darker females are more orange-brown.
 The forewing is variable mottled with gray to red-brown from the base to the subterminal line, usually strongest in the subterminal area.
 The lines and outlines of the spots are light gray, sometimes orange-brown in specimens with similar color mottling.
-The pattern is fairly light but usually visible.
+The pattern is fairly light, but usually visible.
 The basal and antemedial lines are irregular.
 A sinuous median line touches the medial reniform spot.
 The postmedial line is toothed on the veins, often with dark and light spots on the veins at the tips of the teeth.
 The subterminal line is pale and slightly irregular, usually with an off-set below the costa, and is preceded by an even light gray shade or series of wedge-shaped spots between the veins.
 The terminal line is a series of small but distinct black spots between the veins.
 The fringe is slightly darker than the adjacent terminal area.
 The orbicular and reniform spots are similar, with a thin outline, peripheral filling of the ground color, and central filling of darker gray.
 The orbicular spot is round to oval and the reniform spot is kidney-shaped.
 The claviform spot is variable, absent to faint.
 The hindwing is pale brownish-yellow off-white with dark gray veins, bar-like discal spot, and wide marginal band containing diffuse spots of the ground color near the outer margin between veins M3, CuA1, and CuA2.
 The fringe is tricolored with a light orange base, gray median line, and white edge.
 The head and thorax match the forewing ground.
 The male antenna is filiform.

 This species can usually be recognized by its mottled ochre to dull orange brown forewing and the pale hindwing with two marginal spots in the marginal band.
 It is most likely to be confused with Heliothis phloxiphaga.
 This species differs from H. zea in having dark gray spots on the costa at the transverse lines, dark filling of a large reniform spot, even brown shading distal to the median line on the forewing, and a large black hindwing discal spot.
 Heliocheilus paradoxus is also similar in color and pattern, although it is a smaller moth (FW length less than 15 mm).
 Males of this species can be identified easily by unique swollen veins on the anterior forewing.
 Females can be distinguished from H. zea by their size and in pattern by the postmedial line which is dark gray, thin, and strongly serrate like the pleats of an accordion bellows.